Rosie the Riveter: Women in the wartime workforce

 Although most women took on male-dominated trades during World War II, they were expected to return to their everyday housework once men returned from the war.
 Government campaigns targeting women were addressed solely at housewives, likely because already-employed women would move to the higher-paid "essential" jobs on their own, or perhaps because it was assumed that most would be housewives.
 One government advertisement asked women: "Can you use an electric mixer?
 If so, you can learn to operate a drill."
 Propaganda was also directed at their husbands, many of whom were unwilling to support such jobs.
 Many of the women who took jobs during World War II were mothers.
 Those women with children at home pooled together in their efforts to raise their families.
 They assembled into groups and shared such chores as cooking, cleaning and washing clothes.
 Many who did have young children shared apartments and houses so they could save time, money, utilities and food.
 If they both worked, they worked different shifts so they could take turns babysitting.
 Taking on a job during World War II made people unsure if they should urge the women to keep acting as full-time mothers, or support them getting jobs to support the country in this time of need.

-Being able to support the soldiers by making all sorts of different products made the women feel very accomplished and proud of their work.
+The Lanham Act of 1940 was passed during this time.
+It was the first and only successful and nearly universal federal child care system passed in the United States, and it was put in place to support women in the workforce.
+This program ended six months after the end of the war.

 Over six million women got war jobs; African American, Hispanic, White, and Asian women worked side by side.
 In the book A Mouthful of Rivets, Vi Kirstine Vrooman writes about the time when she decided to take action and become a riveter.
 She got a job building B-17s on an assembly line, and shares just how exciting it was, saying, "The biggest thrill—I can't tell you—was when the B-17s rolled off the assembly line.
 You can't believe the feeling we had.
 We did it!"
 Once women accepted the challenge of the workforce they continued to make strong advances towards equal rights.